tip9ug/plan9-documentation/source/contributor/Get_Involved.md

 Start anywhere you like.
 We want to make it easy for people to get involved.

-## What about other topics?
-Other flavors or distributions of Plan 9 will be written about at a later time.
-At present, our primary focus is writing about Plan 9 (4th Edition).
-However, this may change as more contributors join the project.

-Other potential topics include, but are not limited to, the following:

- - Tutorial on 9legacy to describe differences from Plan 9 (4th Edition)
- - Tutorial on 9front to describe differences from Plan 9 (4th Edition)

 ## GitHub
 Our documents are editable via a web browser.
 However, signing up for a GitHub account will provide access to project dashboards and discussion areas.